Frequently Asked Questions

 Who pays you?

 We do not receive a salary from Wycliffe for the work we do.
-Rather our income comes from churches, friends, and family like you who want to a play crucial role in bringing the Bible to those who still wait.
-In this way, God has been faithfully supplying the financial needs of Wycliffe missionaries for the last 80 years.
+Rather our income comes from churches, family, and friends like you who want to a play crucial role in the miraculous ministry of Bible translation.
+God has been faithfully supplying the financial needs of Wycliffe missionaries for the last 80 years.

 What do you need money for?